 We understand that homeschooling elite athletes is a delicate balancing act.
 We advise and counsel each student when they join us to ensure they will be able to maintain their various commitments.
-And we tailor their assignment schedule to meet their individual needs
+And we tailor their assignment schedule to meet their individual needs.

 We always involve the parent in this process and – just like in the sporting world – we work as a team to make sure your child can realise their full potential both educationally and in their sporting ambitions.Contact Us

 Henry is so delighted to have finished his first year with Wolsey Hall Oxford, that he cannot wait to get started with year two.
 My husband and I have seen Henry grow to be an independent learner with the support of his Tutors (Henry is profoundly deaf).
 Henry has just been selected for the Australian Deaflympics Team for Turkey 2017!